 Key Facts Regarding Federal CARES Act Grants

-Washington State University acknowledges that it has signed and returned the Certification and Agreement to the Department of Education and has used 100 percent of the funds received to date under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+Washington State University acknowledges that it has signed and returned the Certification and Agreement to the Department of Education.

 CARES Act FAQs